-San Jose, often jokingly referred to as Man Jose due to Silicon Valley, is a unique place with a growing urbanization.
-It is thought to be California’s oldest settlement, since it was founded in 1777 as a farming community.
+San Jose, often jokingly referred to as Man Jose due to Silicon Valley, is a unique place with growing urbanization.
+It is thought to be California’s oldest settlement since it was founded in 1777 as a farming community.

-Most of its stereotypes involve its tech-centric Silicon Valley, where companies such as Apple, Facebook and Tesla reside.
-In fact, roughly 35% of venture capital funds that are invested into American companies end up in San Jose.
+Most of its stereotypes involve its tech-centric Silicon Valley, where companies such as Apple, Facebook, and Tesla reside.
+In fact, roughly 35% of venture capital funds that are invested in American companies end up in San Jose.
 Boasting a presence of close to 7,000 tech companies, San Jose is the most concentrated tech center in the entire world.

 But there is more to the city than its most famous attractions of the tech companies and the heat.
 Here are some unique attractions of the city and its booming scene.

 A Local Perspective

 Gary Singh is a born and raised San Jose local who offered his two cents about the city.
 “It’s a secret place.
 Everything here that’s interesting is beneath the surface.
 Everything is off the beaten path.
 You have to go look for stuff to do.
 You have to be a curious person, an explorer of that which is ignored, not a tourist or a business traveler.”